General information about soldering. Solders and fluxes

 1. zinc chloride is applied to the metal and heated with a blowtorch;

-Solution for galvanizing
+Solution for galvanic treatment

-It is very important to accurately observe the proportions of the main components: tin sulfate - 65 g / l, sulfuric acid - 100 g / l.
+It is very important to accurately observe the proportions of the main components: tin sulfate - 65 g/l, sulfuric acid - 100 g/l.